Here's an easy homemade candy cane recipe for making peppermint candy canes. Learn how to make them in your kitchen the old fashioned way.

 One pound of granulated sugar, one cupful of water, a quarter of a cupful of vinegar or half a teaspoonful of cream of tartar, one small tablespoonful of glycerine.
-Flavour with vanilla, rose, lemon, or peppermint.
+Flavor with vanilla, rose, lemon, or peppermint.

-Boil all except the flavouring, without stirring, twenty minutes or half an hour, or until crisp when dropped in water.
+Boil all except the flavoring, without stirring, twenty minutes or half an hour, or until crisp when dropped in water.
 Just before pouring upon greased platters to cool, stir in half a teaspoonful of baking soda.

-After pouring upon platters to cool, pour two teaspoonfuls of flavouring over the top.
+After pouring upon platters to cool, pour two teaspoonfuls of flavoring over the top.
 When partly cool, pull it until very white.
 Draw it into sticks the size you wish, and cut off with shears into short sticks or kiss-shaped drops.

 Two thin sticks, one colored red and one left white, when twisted together and rolled will make a striped stick that can then be bent to shape.

-It's generally believed that in 1670, the kindly old choirmaster at Germany’s Cologne Cathedral had someone bend boiled sugar sticks into the form of shepherds' crooks, which he gave to his younger choristers to keep them silent during the long Christmas Eve service.
+It's generally believed that in 1670, the kindly old choirmaster at Germany’s Cologne Cathedral had someone bend boiled sugar sticks into the form of shepherds' crooks, which he gave to his young choristers to keep them silent during the long Christmas Eve service.

-And when it's turned upside down, the curved cane shape appears as the letter "J" for Jesus.
+Also, when it's turned upside down, the curved cane shape appears as the letter "J" for Jesus.

 It's also claimed that the original candy canes were flavored with peppermint since that flavor is very similar to the flavor of hyssop, a Biblical symbol of sacrifice.